Marvel-Advisors-LLC/wazuh-kubernetes/README.md

 once deleted, you can check again with `kubectl get pvc -n wazuh`, they should be gone, but don't worry, you didn't deleted the Persistance Volumes, just the Claims wazuh was using for those PV's.

 ### 3. Patch the original PV's
-Now you need to change the storage-class from the original PV's in order to let Kubernetes create a new ones, if Kubernetes looks and found that there are the exact same PV's he need for the Statefull sets wazuh indexer and manager needs, will use the original ones again since they will be Avaibable probably.
-So we do the following:
+You need to change the storage class of the original PVs to allow Kubernetes to create new ones.
+If Kubernetes finds PVs that exactly match the requirements of the StatefulSets for the Wazuh indexer and manager, it will reuse the original PVs once they become Available.
+To prevent this and ensure new PVs are created, follow these steps:
 ```bash
 $ kubectl get pv
 NAME                                       CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS      CLAIM                                               STORAGECLASS    VOLUMEATTRIBUTESCLASS   REASON   AGE